The surprisingly long history of electric cars

-While electric vehicles (EV) have only recently begun to challenge the internal combustion engine (ICE) for the future of our roads, EVs have been around for over a century.
+While electric vehicles (EVs) have only recently begun to challenge the internal combustion engine (ICE) for the future of mobility, EVs have been around for over a century.
 The long history of EVs has been one of many twists and turns.

 Many people don’t know that at the turn of the 20th century, there were actually more EVs on the road than gasoline-powered ICE vehicles.
 This prevalence was challenged, however, when Ford’s moving assembly line made passenger cars more accessible.
 Ford, empowered by the knowledge that gasoline was more widely available than electricity, built a transport system based on gasoline that would last over a hundred years.

-Whilst there were those tinkering with electric mobility in the intermittent decades, it wasn’t until the dawn of the next century that EVs saw light again.
+While there were those tinkering with electric mobility in the intermittent decades, it wasn’t until the dawn of the 21st that EVs saw the light again.
 Fast forward 20 years and EVs have well and truly returned stronger than ever.

 The history of EVs is an interesting tale filled with many twists that gave rise to this nascent technology.
 This article gives an overview of the history of electric vehicles, the current state of electric mobility, and what the future is predicted to hold for the EV revolution.